lucas-streanga/Processor-Project/README.md

 The **size="size"** command line parameter will allow the user to set the size of memory in bytes.
 If the size is invalid or no size is given, the default size of **16384** will be used.
 The **print_mem=true** parameter may be passed in to print the content of the memory before execution begins, so that the programmer may check their data is correct.
+A file with instructions and data is redirected in with **<**.

 # Program File Formatting
 The user program should be written in plain text and each instruction as 32 characters, 1 or 0.
 Whitespace is ignored, and # may be used for comments.
-The special character *** * *** may be used as a shorthand for the end execution instruction, opcode 255.
-The file should end with
+The special character * **(asterisk)** may be used as a shorthand for the end execution instruction, opcode 255.
+The file should end with **!** so the program knows when to stop reading.
+Without an end execution instruction, the processor will execute through all of memory until the PC reaches the end of memory.
+Without an ! to indicate end of file, stdin contents will continue to be read untill all of the memory is filled.